-- The Department adopted Bridge Strategy incorporates a discussion of redundant bridges as documented under the Definitions of Program Strategies and Terms on BOBD web page. - Efforts continue toward documentation of disinvestment policies and procedures. - Documenting each decision to no longer preserve a bridge as part of the annual priority list development and ranking and pursuing further enhancements in this process. - Continued work toward establishing processes and conducting LCCAs to better understand and communicate the true cost of the mitigation measure at the project level.
+- The Department adopted Bridge Strategy incorporates a discussion of redundant bridges as documented under the Definitions of Program Strategies and Terms on BOBD web page. - The Bridge Management Committee is working on the documentation of disinvestment policies and procedures for review and approval. - Documenting each decision to no longer preserve a bridge as part of the annual priority list development and ranking and pursuing further enhancements in this process. - Continued work toward establishing processes and conducting LCCAs to better understand and communicate the true cost of the mitigation measure at the project level.